 Still, some of us live in an alternate universe.
 A tour company executive I spoke with recently scoffed at the small group trend, stating they were more difficult to operate and that profits weren’t nearly that of a 55-passenger group.
 Both these statements might be true, but neither of them accurately portrays what consumers are telling us they want.

 While some of us long for the days where four dozen strangers had no trouble hopping on a 10-day bus tour to Florida, today’s industry is more likely to see 20 friends and family creating their own custom itinerary to the same destination, shaving a few days off and adding customization that suits their particular interest.
 This is the electricity that’s charging our sector.
+Indeed, small group travel is no longer a trend.

 Small groups are special because built within them are unique opportunities that aren’t typically possible for individuals or large packs.

-The best type of small group excursions are those led by passionate individuals who care deeply about the subject matter.
+The best type of small group excursions are led by passionate individuals who care deeply about the subject matter.
 Take that into consideration as you’re looking for new markets.
 Perhaps you have an affinity or hidden passion you’d like to explore further?
 It can be the basis of an entirely new trajectory for you and your business.

 Certainly, large and small groups can coexist in this space, but big opportunities lie in small groups.